 Jane has undergone additional and extensive training to qualify as a Nurse Practitioner.

-Our clinical pharmacist Kirsty is available for face to face and telephone appointments.
-She can help with anything related to your medication; including routine medication reviews, advice about side effects or problems with medication, and changes to medications or doses.
+We have 2 clinical pharmacists at Malvern Health Centre.
+Both Kirsty and Gulab are available for face to face and telephone appointments.
+They can help with anything related to your medication; including routine medication reviews, advice about side effects or problems with medication, and changes to medications or doses.

 The aim of this service is to provide patients with rapid access to a doctor for an acute condition which requires immediate consultation and/or treatment on the day.